 - To develop instructions for improvement of the ventilative cooling capacity of existing systems and for development of new ventilative cooling solutions including their control strategies.

 - To demonstrate the performance of ventilative cooling solutions through analysis and evaluation of well-documented case studies.

-The Annex 62 research work is divided in three subtasks.
+The Annex 62 research work was divided in three subtasks.

-- Subtask A “Methods and Tools” analyses, develops and evaluates suitable design methods and tools for prediction of cooling need, ventilative cooling performance and risk of overheating in buildings.
-The subtask also gives guidelines for integration of ventilative cooling in energy performance calculation methods and regulation including specification and verification of key performance indicators.
+- Subtask A “Methods and Tools” analysed, developed and evaluated suitable design methods and tools for prediction of cooling need, ventilative cooling performance and risk of overheating in buildings.
+The subtask also gave guidelines for integration of ventilative cooling in energy performance calculation methods and regulation including specification and verification of key performance indicators.

-- Subtask B “Solutions” investigates the cooling performance of existing mechanical, natural and hybrid ventilation systems and technologies and typical comfort control solutions as a starting point for extending the boundaries for their use.
-Based upon these investigations the subtask also develops recommendations for new kinds of flexible and reliable ventilative cooling solutions that create comfort under a wide range of climatic conditions.
+- Subtask B “Solutions” investigated the cooling performance of existing mechanical, natural and hybrid ventilation systems and technologies and typical comfort control solutions as a starting point for extending the boundaries for their use.
+Based upon these investigations the subtask also developed recommendations for new kinds of flexible and reliable ventilative cooling solutions that create comfort under a wide range of climatic conditions.

-- Subtask C “Case studies” demonstrates the performance of ventilative cooling through analysis and evaluation of well-documented case studies.
+- Subtask C “Case studies” demonstrated the performance of ventilative cooling through analysis and evaluation of well-documented case studies.